Why market failure dominates Paper 1

 AQA awards marks for three assessment objectives in the 25-mark essay:

-- AO1 (Knowledge): Accurate definitions, correct use of terminology, relevant examples
+• AO1 (Knowledge): accurate definitions, correct terminology, relevant examples.

-Level 4 and Level 5 answers are distinguished by the quality of evaluation.
-Adding more points does not move a Level 3 answer to Level 5 — developing fewer points more thoroughly and evaluating their conditions and limitations does.
+Level 4 and Level 5 answers are separated by the quality of the evaluation.
+Bolting on more points doesn't move a Level 3 answer to Level 5.
+Developing fewer points properly, and evaluating their conditions and limitations, does.

 Practise with feedback

-Writing market failure essays without checking them against AQA mark scheme conventions is the most common waste of revision time in A-Level Economics.
-ExamPass.ai generates AQA Economics papers including market failure questions and marks your answers against assessment objective bands — so you can see exactly which level your evaluation reached.
+Writing market failure essays without ever checking them against AQA mark scheme conventions is one of the most common ways revision time gets wasted in A-Level Economics.
+ExamPass.ai generates AQA Economics papers including market failure questions and marks your answers against the assessment objective bands, so you can see exactly which level your evaluation actually reached.